Table of Contents

 - In NetSuite select “GURUS BI Portlet” from Setup and select created report from Edit

-GURUS Business Intelligence is a highly customizable enterprise-grade BI solution that will address your unique business needs.
+Business Intelligence for NetSuite, Powered by GURUS, is a highly customizable enterprise-grade BI solution that will address your unique business needs.
 The GURUS BI team has over 15 years of experience working with NetSuite’s Data Schema with knowledge in scripting and developing custom BI solutions for our customers.

-GURUS Business Intelligence provides access restrictions at different levels based on your NetSuite instance and the end user of the report.
+Business Intelligence for NetSuite, Powered by GURUS, provides access restrictions at different levels based on your NetSuite instance and the end user of the report.

 - Level 1: The NetSuite integration

 The first level of permission is at the NetSuite integration level.
-We can configure the integrations with NetSuite to only pull and store the data that you choose to make available for GURUS Business Intelligence for NetSuite.
+We can configure the integrations with NetSuite to only pull and store the data that you choose to make available for Business Intelligence for NetSuite, Powered by GURUS.

-To do so, we need to adjust the NetSuite role permissions and restrictions that will be used for the Integration portion of GURUS Business Intelligence.
+To do so, we need to adjust the NetSuite role permissions and restrictions that will be used for the Integration portion of Business Intelligence for NetSuite, Powered by GURUS.
 Please refer to this SuiteAnswers Article to know more about NetSuite Permissions.

 From here we can decide if we bring the data from all subsidiaries, and which record types to bring.
-All data excluded from this will NOT be available at all from GURUS Business Intelligence.
+All data excluded from this will NOT be available at all from Business Intelligence for NetSuite, Powered by GURUS.